59P/Kearns–Kwee

-59P/Kearns–Kwee is a periodic comet in the Solar System with a current orbital period of 9.52 years.
+59P/Kearns–Kwee is a periodic comet in the Solar System with a current orbital period of 9.49 years.

+Observational history

-It was discovered by E. Kearns and Kiem King Kwee on a photographic plate taken on 17 August 1963 during a search for the lost comet 55P/Tempel–Tuttle and confirmed by Elizabeth Roemer at the US Naval Observatory Flagstaff Station, Arizona.
+It was discovered by Charles E. Kearns and Kiem King Kwee on a photographic plate taken on 17 August 1963 during a search for the then-lost comet 55P/Tempel–Tuttle, and was later confirmed by Elizabeth Roemer at the US Naval Observatory Flagstaff Station in Arizona.
 She estimated its brightness at a faint magnitude of 16.
 The perihelion was initially calculated as 28 October 1963 and the periodicity as 8.48 years, but calculations based on further observations revised the data to 7 December and 8.95 years.

 The 1972 apparition was observed by Elizabeth Roemer and L. M. Vaughn of the University of Arizona, using the 229-cm reflector at Kitt Peak as early as 26 July 1971.
-It was relocated in 1981 by T. Seki of Japan and again on 10 September 1989 by J. Gibson at Palomar Observatory.
+It was relocated in 1981 by Tsutomu Seki of Japan and again on 10 September 1989 by J. Gibson at Palomar Observatory.
 It was also successfully re-observed in 1999 and 2009.

+Physical characteristics

+The nucleus of the comet has an effective radius of 0.79±0.03 km, assuming a geometric albedo of 0.04.